-- d.
-The Membership Committee may meet in any format that allows for the free interchange of ideas and discussion, such as conference call, face-to-face meetings, or other electronic format. - 3.
-Dues - a.
-Each voting member shall pay dues, as determined by the membership. - b.
-Members paid in full are afforded all of the benefits of membership. - 4.
-Representation - a.
-Each voting member shall appoint a representative to represent their organization at membership meetings. - b.
-Representatives shall be accountable to their own member organization.
-Each organization shall take responsibility for insuring continuity of representation. - c.
-Representatives of voting member organizations shall have no prescribed term of office, as their services are at the discretion of the member organization. - d.
-Voting member agencies shall be divided, geographically, into three regions, as approved by the voting membership. - 5.
-Voting - a.
+- a.
 Each member agency shall have a single vote on all matters before the membership. - b.
 An absentee voting process shall be made available to all voting members not able to attend the annual meeting. - 6.
 Termination of Voting Membership: - a.
 A 2/3 majority of the WCSAP Board of Directors may terminate a member for any of the following: felonious activity, unauthorized representation of WCSAP, misuses of grants, contracts, scholarships, or other financial awards received from WCSAP, a philosophy or mission that diverges from WCSAP's. - b.
 Upon ninety days written notice of the intent to propose such action, any member may propose to the WCSAP Board of Directors the removal of another member for cause. - c.
 A terminated voting member may re-apply for membership, but only after at least one year has elapsed from date of termination. - B. Supporting membership (non voting) shall be open to individuals and organizations whose concerns are consistent with the philosophy and purposes of WCSAP.
-A Supporting member has no voting rights.
+A Supporting member has no voting rights. - 1.
+Qualifications - An agency is eligible for a supporting membership if its beliefs are consistent with the mission and philosophy of WCSAP.
+Organizations do not necessarily need to provide services to sexual assault victims and/or provide sexual assault prevention education within the State of Washington.

-- 1. Qualifications - a.
-An agency is eligible for a supporting membership if its beliefs are consistent with the mission and philosophy of WCSAP.
-Organizations do not necessarily need to provide services to sexual assault victims and/or provide sexual assault prevention education within the State of Washington. - b.
-An individual is eligible for a supporting membership if that individual has expressed a commitment to ending sexual violence and whose beliefs are consistent with the mission and philosophy of WCSAP. - 2.
-Application - a.
-The Board of Directors shall be notified of all new supporting members. - 3.
-Dues - a.
-Supporting members shall pay dues, as defined by the membership. - b.
-Renewal dues must be paid within 60 days, or will be considered lapsed.
-Re-application will be required.
+b.
+An individual is eligible for a supporting membership if that individual has expressed a commitment to ending sexual violence and whose beliefs are consistent with the mission and philosophy of WCSAP.